 In addition, Euro-Par conferences provide a platform for a number of accompanying, technical workshops.
 Thus, smaller and emerging communities can meet and develop more focussed topics or as yet less established topics.
 The unique organizational structure of a Euro-Par conference, which puts the hosting team in charge of both the scientific programme and the local organization, makes it a particularly lively and stimulating experience.

-The next Euro-Par conference will be Euro-Par 2022 in Glasgow, Scotland.
+The next Euro-Par conference will be Euro-Par 2024 in Madrid, Spain.